Azure/azure-sql-database-samples/Ruby on Rails/README.md

-# Connect to SQL Database by using Ruby on Rails on Ubuntu Linux
+# Ruby on Rails - Sample Application

-Rails code sample that runs on an Ubuntu Linux client computer to connect to an Azure SQL Database database.

 ## Install the required modules